MythicAgents/Medusa/documentation-payload/medusa/commands/spawn_jxa.md

 ## Summary

-This spawns a new instance of `osascript` and uses the subprocess library to pipe uploaded JXA script content to it, preventing the need to drop any script to disk.
+This spawns a new instance of `osascript` and uses the subprocess library to pipe uploaded AppleScript/JXA script content to it, preventing the need to drop any script to disk.

 - Python Versions Supported: 2.7, 3.8
 - Needs Admin: False